Thomas Ravenel Says Craig Conover’s Bad Influence Contributed To Kathryn Dennis Losing Child Custody

 Away from Thomas, Craig asks Landon and Austen if Thomas’ interaction with his kids bothered them as much as it bothered him.
 “I mean, Thomas is Thomas,” Landon says.

 Craig says that he was really fortunate to have two parents who loved him.
 He asks Landon to imagine how she would feel having a dad who didn’t even say “Bye” to her.
-Landon, who doesn’t have a good relationship with her dad, cheerfully says that it happened a lot to her growing up but she thinks she’s doing okay.
+Landon, who doesn’t have a good relationship with her dad, cheerfully says that it happened a lot to her growing up, but she thinks she’s doing okay.
 This prompts Craig, realizing his mistake, to kiss and hug Landon.

 In his confessional interview, Craig, one of the few people on the cast to remain friends with Kathryn and who actually had a fling with Kathryn before, said that the others make excuses for Thomas.
 According to Craig, if they saw Kathryn behaving that way towards the children, they would have had a field day criticizing her.